schlangguru/clip-beam-client/README.md

 ![GitHub](https://img.shields.io/github/license/schlangguru/clip-beam-client)

-Clip Beam lets you transfer your data easily between two devices.
+Clip Beam lets you transfer your data easily between two devices on the same network.
 Just connect the devices by scanning a QR code and start sharing.

 Clip Beam uses [WebRTC](https://webrtc.org/) to transfer your data, meaning all messages are transfered directly between devices without sending them to any server.